This Is What “Never Settle for Mediocrity” Gets Wrong

 Why “Never Settle” Can Create Burnout

-Burnout isn’t always the result of working too hard.
+Burnout isn’t always caused by working too hard.

 Sometimes it comes from something more subtle:

-Feeling like you’re never allowed to stop pushing.
+Feeling like you’re never allowed to stop pushing yourself.

 The “never settle” mindset can make people feel guilty for: